kyleblocksom/sagemaker-external-repo-access/documentation/testing-and-validation.md

 The security stage output is analyzed as part of the CodePipeline orchestration.
 If the security scans return severity findings greater than or equal to medium, then [stop-pipeline-execution](https://awscli.amazonaws.com/v2/documentation/api/latest/reference/codepipeline/stop-pipeline-execution.html) is used to place CodePipeline into a _Stopping_ state and a [CodePipeline notification rule](https://docs.aws.amazon.com/codepipeline/latest/userguide/notification-rule-create.html) uses Amazon Simple Email Service (SES) to email the negative results to the requesting data scientist.

 If the security scans return lower than medium severities, CodeBuild creates a new private repository in the customer-managed GitHub organization, then executes git push of the external package to the internal repository.
 CodeBuild then performs a git pull of the current results CSV file, updates the file with the outcome of the latest request, then executes a git push of the updated results file to the private repository.
-A CodeBuild notification rule then uses Amazon Simple Email Service (SES) to email the results, positive or negative, to the requesting data scientist.
+A CodeBuild notification rule then emails the positive results to the requesting data scientist.

-10, 11, 12 – MLOps Workflow
-The data scientist authenticates to their SageMaker Studio domain via AWS Identity Center or Identity and Access Management (IAM) mode.
-Each auth-mode maps to the user profile’s associated execution role that define the user’s permissible notebook actions.
-SageMaker Studio runs on an environment managed by AWS.
-Studio provides an elastic network interface (ENI) that can be deployed into a customer-managed VPC for more granular control of notebook traffic.
-The data scientist executes their SageMaker Studio notebook which installs the InfoSec validated external packages using the newly-created private repository endpoint (e.g., https://github.com/customer-org/new-repo.git).

 <p align="center">
   <img src="../design/codepipeline-overview.svg">
 </p>

+Assuming the data scientist's external package repository has been approved by InfoSec, they can use their SageMaker Studio Notebook to install the validated external packages using the newly-created private repository endpoint (e.g., https://github.com/customer-org/new-repo.git).